ahmedcodein/salesware/README.md

 A user is a member of the organization's sales department with limited user permission.
 Most likely, the user is a sales manager, business developer etc.

 #### Prospect:
-A prospect is an external firm that is interested in one or more of the organization offerings.
+A prospect is an external firm that is interested in one or more of the organization's offerings.

 #### Product:
-A product is one of the organization offerings.
+A product is one of the organization's offerings.
 It can be either a product or a service.

 #### Opportunity:
 An opportunity is a chance of selling one of the organization's offerings to a prospect.